ImperialCollegeLondon/dcw-splittingintowords/README.md

 Perl and C versions) are comments, without those it's roughly 80 lines of Perl, 165 lines of C.  Either way, it seems roughly 2 lines of C per line of Perl (still excluding the set module).

+When I have time (in a few days, perhaps - I'm going on a week's holiday shortly), I will attempt to translate findwords2 into C, as findwords2 performs rather better as described above.
+Translating Perl code (where Perl does all the storage management for you) into C code (where you must do it yourself) forcibly reminds you that storage management is hard:-)

 	dcw, May 2017